-An individual own risk employer must notify the Commission of any change in its financial condition or ownership in the interim period between applications, such as a net financial loss, which may impact the employer's financial ability to pay its compensation.
+An individual own risk employer must notify the Commission in advance of any change in its financial condition, such as a bankruptcy filing, potential bankruptcy, or negative net income for a fiscal year, or any change in ownership during the interim period between applications.
 Failure to notify the Commission in a timely manner may result in revocation of the own risk permit.
 If there is a change in majority ownership of an individual own risk employer, the own risk privilege granted to the employer shall be at the discretion of the Commission and the new entity shall be required to qualify under this Subchapter.

-810:5-9-14.
+810:25-9-14.
 Revocation of permit

-(a) The individual own risk employer permit may be revoked by the Commission at any time upon reasonable notice and hearing, for good cause shown, including, but not limited to, failure to comply with the rules of the Commission; failure to pay compensation when due; and financial impairment of the employer which has or will bring the employer below the minimum net worth requirement of 810:5-9-2.

-(b) The employer is expected to secure its workers' compensation obligations at all times as provided by law, notwithstanding the revocation.
-Failure to do so may subject the employer to sanctions pursuant to 85A O.S., §40 and enforcement proceedings as provided in Subchapter 7 of this Chapter.
+- (a) The individual own risk employer permit may be revoked by the Commission at any time upon reasonable notice and hearing, for good cause shown, including, but not limited to: failure to comply with the rules of the Commission; failure to pay compensation when due; and financial impairment of the employer which has or will bring the employer below the minimum net worth requirement of 810:25-9-2. - (b) The employer is expected to secure its workers' compensation obligations at all times as provided by law, notwithstanding the revocation.
+Failure to do so may subject the employer to sanctions pursuant to 85A O.S., § 40 and enforcement proceedings as provided in Subchapter 7 of this Chapter.

-810:5-9-15.
+810:25-9-15.
 Assessments

-An individual own risk employer must pay all applicable Multiple Injury Trust Fund assessments (85A O.S., §31) and all Self Insurance Guaranty Fund assessments (85A O.S., §98), when due and timely report payment thereof to the Commission as prescribed by law.
+An individual own risk employer must pay all applicable Multiple Injury Trust Fund assessments (85A O.S., § 31) and all Self Insurance Guaranty Fund assessments (85A O.S., § 98), when due and timely report payment thereof to the Commission as prescribed by law.
 Failure to do so is grounds for revocation of the individual own risk employer permit, imposition of fines by the Commission, or both revocation and fines.

-810:5-9-16.
+No report to the Commission or Insurance Department shall be required where no payment is due.

+810:25-9-16.
 Medicare reporting